Three… two… one… blast off with Blair Space Club

 Last updated: April 30, 2024, 10:49 a.m.

 Giorgia Toti.
 Hello!
-I am Giorgia Toti, a junior at MBHS, and this is my first year as a writer on Silver Chips Online.
-Along with a love of writing I am a part of Girl Scouts and am finishing my final Gold Award project, a coxswain … More »
+I am Giorgia Toti, a senior at MBHS, and Editor in Chief of Silver Chips Online.
+Along with a love of writing I am a part of Girl Scouts and am finishing my final Gold Award project, a coxswain for Blair Crew, and enjoy … More »

 Show comments